Driveway Gates – FAQs

 The single steel swinging gate design is the most functional type of driveway gate because it only requires one gate post and can be easily installed.
 The double open swing gate is more complex as it requires two gate posts and takes more effort to make sure the swinging gate panels align properly when they are in the closed position.
 Design: Swing Steel Gate For Home, Farm, Ranch or Estate.

-An electric swinging driveway gate can only open up to 110 degrees.
+A: An electric swinging driveway gate can only open up to 110 degrees.
 This is due to mechanical restrictions of the opener arms.
+Certain types of electric gate openers, such as a pad-mounted opener only “pulls to open” i.e. if you were standing on the home side of your gates, the gate opener only opens the gate towards the house, not out towards the road.

-You want the driveway gate to be 5 inches smaller than the opening for a single swing and 9″ for a dual or double swing to allow for gates swing and hinge hardware.
+A: You want the driveway gate to be 5 inches smaller than the opening between the posts for a single swing gate and 9″ for a dual or double swing to allow for gates swing and hinge hardware.